 The people of Myanmar fear history is repeating itself, as a military coup shows no signs of ending soon.
-For some of Tearfund’s small team in the country, the current crisis brings back painful memories of a similar military coup in 1988 where they witnessed so much pain.
+For some people in the country, the current crisis brings back painful memories of a similar military coup in 1988 where they witnessed so much pain.

 On 1 February 2021 – the day a new parliament was about to be installed – the military seized power and announced a state of emergency for one year.
 Those behind the coup claim national elections in November 2020 were flawed.